 This LiveLessons video contains hands-on lab exercises that are based on a class I teach.
 I am also available for on-site consulting.
 I have a portable computer lab for this or any of my other Oracle/Unix classes we do at your location.
 I am available to answer any questions you have on this content.
 Let me know how I can help by email at Dan@DanHotka.com.

+???Dan: Per LiveLessons series convention for the scripts, please update below overall Introduction by also referencing the specific lessons in the order that matches as shown in your final outline.
+In other words, please introduce and describe the Lessons/video course in a sequential order that matches exactly as you listed in the final outline/EDL for consistency.
+Viewers will be confused if you introduce the lessons in an inconsistent order.
+Consistency is important.
+So, please put “(L1)” around the description where you first introduce the coverage of Lesson 1, then “(L2)” around your description about Lesson 2, then “(L3)” and so on sequentially.
+That way, the studio knows when to display each Lesson’s name on screen during your course introduction.
+Please redo below accordingly for clarity.
+Thanks. --songlin

 In these lessons, you learn how to use Oracle’s SQL language.
 These lessons allow you to become functional with this language and you gain the ability to read and write your own queries against Oracle databases.
 The SQL language is common across many relational databases so this knowledge will easily transfer to other computing environments as well.
 There is a lesson on SQL common to business intelligence called Analytical SQL.
 These lessons cover the SQL query language as well as the ANSI syntax that is also commonly used in the industry.
 These lessons also cover Oracle scripting techniques, an introduction to SQL performance tuning, working with referential integrity, and accessing the Oracle RDBMS from Microsoft Office products.
 I utilize three common tools throughout these lessons: SQL*Plus, Toad, and SQL*Developer.
 You can use any query tool you desire to do the hands-on labs with these lessons.